vvanholl/myresume/resume.md

 ## Work experiences

+### September 2016 to now : Site Reliability Engineer Lead at Smart AdServer (Advertising, Paris)

+* Enhance availability, performance, and overall reliability for production services
+* Promote the generalization of automation tools like Ansible
+* Designed and installed the metrology service (Prometheus/Grafana) to gain visibility on critical production metrics

-### May 2015 to now : Site Reliability Engineer at Criteo (Advertising, Paris)
+### May 2015 to September 2016 : Site Reliability Engineer at Criteo (Advertising, Paris)

-As member of the SRE - Storage team, my mission is to provide services for applications which require high performance, high availability and scalable databases.
+As member of the SRE, NoSQL team, my mission was to provide backend services for applications requiring high performance, availability and scalability.

 **Key technologies**

+* Graphite
 * Couchbase
 * Cassandra
 * ElasticSearch
 * RabbitMQ

+**Technical Environment**

+* 20000 servers dispatched in 7 datacenters around the world
+* Configuration management and automation with Chef
+* Continuous integration and delivery helped by Jenkins

+**Main achievments**

+* Restructured ElasticSearch clusters by optimizing configurations and adding dedicated nodes, in order to support the massive growth
+* Taught other teams about using ElasticSearch and Kibana
+* Worked on Couchbase clusters migrations
+* Wrote the Cassandra to HDFS backup tool
+* Performed frequent oncall duties for critical high availability services

 ### March 2013 to April 2015 : Senior System Administrator at Pretty Simple (video games, Paris)